 Reach authenticated users

-The authenticated profile options create rules let you reach users who are logged on to a website or app.
-For example, a financial services company would use this option to target authenticated users with credit card upgrade offers or specialized service offers based on income or account activity.
+The authenticated profile options create rules which let you target users who are logged on to a website or app based on offline attributes.
+For example, a financial services company would use this option to target authenticated users with targeted credit card upgrade offers or specialized service offers based on income or offline activity.
 Another example would be an airline targeting authenticated frequent fliers with deals based on accrued mileage.

-To create a rule that reaches authenticated users, select Current Authenticated Profile + No Device Profile.
-These options tell your rule to use an authenticated profile only.
+To create a rule that reaches only authenticated users, select Current Authenticated Profile + No Device Profile.
+This option will evaluate a segment using only authenticated profile data.
 This rule will ignore data in the anonymous device profile.

 Reach users based on previous authentication state